polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 nodes, it assumes its expression only points to a single node, and instead of returning a copy of the node, it returns the actual node by reference.

-**Notice** - The `#` iterator above, will enter into the node referenced as a value of its current result - Implying it allows you to deeply traverse nodes passed in as references.
+**Notice** - The `/#` iterator above, will enter into the node referenced as a value of its current result - Implying it allows you to deeply traverse nodes passed in as references.
 This is sometimes useful in combination with referenced nodes, passed in as values of other nodes.
-You should as a general rule of thumb be careful with the **[reference]** slot since it results in side effects for the caller if it passes nodes by reference into some slot.
-Such side effects are in genral terms considered a bad thing, since they result in unpredictable code.
+You should as a general rule of thumb be careful with the **[reference]** slot, since it results in side effects for the caller if it passes nodes by reference into some slot.
+Such side effects are as a general rule of thumb considered a _bad thing_, since they result in unpredictable results.
 In theory passing in a node by reference to some slot, might change the logic of the calling function, resulting in changing the code that is being executed, which obviously makes the code literally impossible to understand.
+Hence, be careful with the **[reference]** slot!

 ### [format]